kaygee/documents-and-resources/howtokaygee.md

 - I like to get things done.
 - I like tools and workflows that help me get work done.
-- I enjoy crossing finish line.
-Whether that's in delivering software, or physically racing.
+- I enjoy crossing finish lines.
+Whether that's in delivering software, or racing bicycles/running/triathlon.
+- I've been accussed of not being assertive enough.
+  - This isn't because I don't have an opinion.
+  - This isn't because I don't care.
+  - I like to gather evidence and opinions and consider outcomes.
+  - I'm interested in continuous improvement.
+It's likely I'll try anything once to try and get improvement.
+  - I'm interested in gathering experience, so it's likely I'll try anything.
 - I take active breaks.
 - There are many times that I'll come up with a solution to a problem while taking an "active break".
 - I love lists.